What is haemochromatosis?

 - Skin thinning

-- Partial loss of body hair, pubic region most affected
+- Partial loss of body hair; the pubic region is most affected.

 - Koilonychia (thinned spoon-shaped nail), usually of the thumb and index and middle fingers

-- Haemochromatosis can be associated with the disease porphyria cutanea tarda.
-This may cause fragility and blistering of the skin, especially on the backs of the hands.
-Your dermatologist should therefore test you for haemochromatosis if you have porphyria cutanea tarda.
+- Haemochromatosis can be associated with the disease porphyria cutanea tarda (PCT).
+PCT may cause fragility and blistering of the skin, especially on the backs of the hands.

 - Cardiomyopathy (disease of the heart muscle)